 List of Top 5 Trust Organizations Providing Free Medical

-Care to the People in Need in the UK :
+Care to People in Need in Pakistan from UK:

 1- Transparent Hands

 4-British Heart Foundation

 Quick and Easy Way to Save People’s Lives:

 Transparent Hands is in first position in our list.
 Transparent Hands funds surgeries of poor patients using a global Crowdfunding platform.
 The platform provides visibility of poor patients, and builds a personal and trusted bond between patients and donors while ensuring complete transparency.

 Where Is the Problem?

 More than 70 million people in Pakistan are living below the poverty line, due to which they are unable to undergo proper health treatment if they experience any disease.
 Estimated amount of surgery backlog in Pakistan is in millions every year.

 - There are not many health insurance plans for underprivileged community.
 They have to pay out of pocket if they need any medical treatment, but due to the limited or no resources majority is unable to undergo surgical treatment.